Tips For Running in Hot Temperatures

 4. Replenish electrolytes

 Similar to water intake, it’s important to replenish electrolytes.
 You’ll likely sweat more during a hot run, which means you lose more electrolytes.
 Popular electrolytes include Nuun tablets, Ultima packets, SaltStick caps, and you can always mix half a sports drink (Gatorade, Powerade, etc.) with half water.
-Electrolytes can be taken before, during, and after works.
+Electrolytes can be taken before, during, and after workouts.

 5. Don’t run during peak sun hours